 Founder of Central Health – Grenada Roslyn A Douglas, MA, ACS, ALB said that prior to River Sallee, the SGU medical students have offered the same thing in St David – 3 times; St George – once; and Grenville, St Andrew once also.
 “The Free Health & Diabetic Clinic in River Sallee was a success because the host church committee Chair – Dianne Roberts was strategic in reaching out to the community group responsible for planning the River Sallee week of activities.
 They promoted the free clinic along with their plans.
 In addition, thanks to a private donation, I hired Mr Lett to drive around the community with his loudspeaker to advertise the event – after getting permission from the Commissioner of Police.”

-The services provided were eye examination, glucose testing, blood pressure readings, diabetic foot examination, nutrition counseling and feedback from onsite doctors.
+The services provided were eye examination, glucose testing, blood pressure readings, diabetic foot examination, nutrition counselling and feedback from onsite doctors.
 Also offered was private prayer by the River Sallee Evangelical Church prayer team in a nearby classroom.

 Douglas provided tokens of appreciation to the church’s leaders and volunteers during their Sunday service.
 “This event would not have been possible without the volunteers from the church.
 Imagine, they not only walked around the community to promote the event, but they also cleaned up after the Saraka dance which ended at 7 am on Saturday.
 They did so in less than 2 hours.
 It is also important to note that SNMA provided the glucose testing strips and lancets, while Bryden & Minors provided copies of promotional materials.
 This is what love of community is all about.”